run --all

 unit, you’ll be asked for confirmation, as the backend-app

 .
-You can avoid the prompt by using --terragrunt-non-interactive
+You can avoid the prompt by using --non-interactive

 .

-To visualize the dependency graph you can use the graph-dependencies
+To visualize the dependency graph you can use the dag graph

 command (similar to the terraform graph